antonstihl/html-slides/README.md

 # HTML Slides

-This project aims to ease the somewhat challenging activity of crafting a slide deck as visual aid for a spoken presentation.
+This project aims to ease the challenging activity of crafting a slide deck as visual aid for a spoken presentation, by leveraging the power of HTML, JS and CSS.

+Have a look at (and inspect) this page to see HTML-slides in action: https://antonstihl.github.io/html-slides/

 The preferred workflow is that an author _only_ composes semantic HTML for their presentation's content.